 - Jordan B. Peterson videos.
 If you don’t want to read books but you insist on being anti-Christian watch as many videos as you can on this video channel.

-- Visigoths, Ostrogoths and Vandals converted to Christianity long before they brought the Roman Empire to its knees.
+- Visigoths, Ostrogoths and Vandals brought the Roman Empire to its knees.
+And then they converted to Christianity.
+These were some of the most terrifying, brutal, powerful tribes ever known.
 Were they converted by force?
 Were the Vikings?
 The Celts?
 The native tribes of the British Isles?
+The mere thought of it is absurd.
 My people are Scottish by name and blood, and we are pretty hard-headed.
 Try converting me by force and see what you get.

 - See Bible link below.